Click here to jump straight to the reviews!

 This beast features MIDI inputs, iPad connectivity, two of Steinberg's D-Pre preamps, and comes with the Cubase LE DAW.
-Unlike other interface we chose not to feature here, this guy along with the others provides plenty of gain for any mic you toss at it.
-It also features their dspMixFx so you can add EQ, Reverb, and Compression to your monitor mix (helps with vocal performances big time).
+Unlike other lesser interfaces we chose not to feature here, this guy along with the others provides plenty of gain for any mic you toss at it.
+It also features their dspMixFx so you can add EQ, Reverb, and Compression to your monitor mix without committing these choices to your recording (helps with vocal performances big time).

 It's powered by the USB cable, which is convenient if you're a traveler and have your laptop or tablet charged and ready to rock.
 It's a fast set-up and break down for those moments of inspiration or can happily reside on your desk and wait patiently for you.